 The account's designed to hold your money in for three years.
 The risk of keeping it holed up in one place for so long is as follows:

 - Inflation could eat into returns.
-With inflation rising, and forecast to hit 2.7% in 2017, an account earning you 2.2% would actually be eroding the value of your money.
-But, if it remains the highest-interest savings account out there, and you're happy sticking to cash savings, it'll be one of the better ways to protect your cash from inflation.
+With inflation rising, and currently 2.7%, an account earning you 2.2% actually erodes the value of your money.
+But, if it remains one of the highest-interest savings account out there, and you're happy sticking to cash savings, it'll be one of the better ways to protect your cash from inflation.

 But, the fee for early access isn't too severe.
 You'll be able to access your money for a penalty equivalent to 90 days' interest.
 On the maximum £3,000 investment withdrawn after a year, you'd sacrifice just over £16 of your total £66 interest.
 So that'd be the cost to move it to a better-paying account, if one came up.